Award winning operators at your service.

 Can we use a “drone” in the Cape Range National Park?

 The use of drones has increased dramatically in the 6-7 years throughout Australia and the world and the policies & procedures in managing their correct use is important in any natural environment with wildlife.
 The Department of Biodiversity, Conservation and Attractions (DBCA) have very strict protocols for the use of drones in the CRNP, including Yardie Creek and you can only do so if you have a permit from them prior to accessing the Park.
 Most importantly, drones are not permitted to be flown close to any wildlife in Yardie Creek, particularly around the black-footed rock wallabies in the gorges; the ospreys in the nests or any other birdlife – to do so, has been proven to disturb them in their natural habitat.
-So if you have a drone, please only use with the appropriate permits from DBCA and always be mindful on NOT disturbing wildlife in their natural environment and also being respectful of other peoples right to privacy.
+So if you have a drone, please only use with the appropriate permits from DBCA and always be mindful of nit disturbing wildlife in their natural environment and also being respectful of other peoples right to privacy.

 Are there any other motorised boats allowed in Yardie Creek?